YashTote/Analytical-Hierarchial-Process/README.md

 # Analytical-Hierarchial-Process

-Its a Open source Project on Analytical-Hierarchial-Process of Contract Assignment Currently we do not have any documentation up for project, so if you want to contribute please contact us.
+Its a Open source Project on Analytical-Hierarchial-Process of Contract Assignment

 The AHP Evaluator is an open source and free to use application that helps the user to apply the process of AHP using a user-friendly and easy to use experience.
 This application requires the ratings for Criteria and Alternatives from the user and gives the final Alternative as a output.